 A variety of internship opportunities are available.
 For more information on open positions, please visit the careers page on the RfP website and scroll down to the internships section.
 In general, RfP will hire both undergraduate and graduate students, but all students must be interested in one RfP’s six strategic priorities.
 Prior experience in religious peacebuilding, interreligious work, and international studies is a plus.
 Successful applicants have usually been majoring or minoring in one of the following fields: Peace Studies, International Development Studies, Political Science, Theology, Global Affairs, or Communications.

 Students will ideally intern full-time during the summer.
 At a minimum, students should be able to offer no less of a commitment than 20 hours a week.
 Due to course load and university requirements, the commitment may be significantly reduced during academic semesters.
 Students interested in semester-long internship opportunities can conduct those virtually, and those interested in the summer internship program will have the option to intern in person in New York City.

 Financial support and selection process

 Interns are typically appointed three times a year in the summer, fall, and winter.
-Applications for Summer 2023 are now being accepted.
+The Fall 2023 internship position has been filled..

 If you have additional questions, please contact the Institute via email at email@example.com.